pingcap/tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
     > You need to install the MySQL client before you connect to TiDB via MySQL.
+If you use CentOS, install the client by executing `sudo yum install -y mysql`.
+    > `<tidb_ilb_ip> is the IP address of the Internal LoadBalancer acquired in step 1.

 ## Interact with the GKE cluster